Inferring Pluggable Types with Machine Learning: Introduction

 \section{Introduction}

-When programmers write code, they are often aware of semantic properties that a variable must adhere to but which are not checked by the type system of their programming language.
-Pluggable type systems are a method of adding custom \emph{type qualifiers} to a language.
+When programmers write code, they are often aware of semantic properties that a variable must adhere to but which are not checked by the type system of their programming language---for example, that a variable should only hold non-null values.
+Pluggable type systems~\cite{FosterFFA99,Bracha2004} add custom \emph{type qualifiers} to a language.
 A pluggable typechecker statically checks these user-defined qualifiers and warns about potential violations at compile time.
-For example, PUnits~\cite{XiangLD2020} adds qualifiers for scientific units, while Uber's NullAway~\cite{BanerjeeCS2019}, Meta's NullSafe~\cite{PianykhZL2022}, and the Checker Framework~\cite{PapiACPE2008,DietlDEMS2011} enforce programs do not crash due to null-pointer dereferences with a \<@Nullable> qualifier.
-A key barrier to bringing legacy codebases into compliance with a typechecker is that developers must write these qualifiers into their code to see the full benefit of the tools.
-The state of the practice when deploying a new typechecker on a legacy codebase remains manual annotation: that is, in practice, type qualifiers are written by hand.
+For example, PUnits~\cite{XiangLD2020} adds qualifiers for scientific units, while Uber's NullAway~\cite{BanerjeeCS2019}, Meta's NullSafe~\cite{PianykhZL2022}, and the Checker Framework's Nullness Checker~\cite{PapiACPE2008,DietlDEMS2011} enforce programs do not crash due to null-pointer dereferences with an \<\@Nullable> qualifier.
+A key barrier to bringing legacy codebases into compliance with a pluggable typechecker is that developers must write these qualifiers into their code to see the full benefit.
+The state of the practice when deploying a new typechecker on a legacy codebase remains manual annotation: that is, type qualifiers are written by hand.
 The high cost of this manual process discourages developers from using these systems, despite their promise to improve code quality.
-This paper addresses the problem of bringing a legacy codebase into compliance with a typechecker by automatically inferring type qualifiers.
+This paper addresses the problem of bringing a legacy codebase into compliance with a null-safety typechecker by automatically inferring type qualifiers.
+While our primary focus is on nullability for data availability reasons, we propose a framework that is theoretically adaptable to other finite pluggable type systems, if sufficient training data were available.